Part of the Teaching Your Child Salat series

 His frustrated voice reminded me of his frustration with doing some writing exercises recently.
 I then recollected that when he was not good at something or could not master it easily, and became frustrated, it sometimes turned into dislike and he wanted to abandon the whole project.
 Perhaps he had inherited a little perfectionism, expressed in a different avenue than my own (I didn’t remember giving up on writing a sentence because of being afraid of misspelling a word!).
 “You know that I wasn’t going to teach you salat until you turn 7,” I began said slowly and tentatively, “but would you feel better doing salat if I taught you how to do it properly?”
 His response was immediate and enthusiastic, “Yes, please teach me now!
 I want to learn how to do it properly!
 Mommy, I really want to learn!”
-I was taken aback and delighted.
+I was taken aback, happily.
 Such a simple thing, that he only wanted to know how to do it properly and he disliked to make a mistake.
 I felt amazed and grateful that he was so enthusiastic about learning salat, before he even needed to, and what a turnaround from his previous attitude when I asked him to join in.
 I thought to myself, “What a benefit going to this new group has been, even if this is the only thing that comes out of it,” and the feelings of doom and gloom vanished away.

 With my new knowledge, there’s no limit to what I can do!

 I set about right away to teach my son salat, while his enthusiasm was fresh.
 And it stayed fresh.
 He was very excited.
 He already knew the basic movements, but I went over them anyway.
 I told him that I was going to start out with him praying along with me, and he could follow along, but I would recite aloud and teach him the words and meanings of each step as we continued.
 Later, as we started talking about the 5 daily prayers, I realized that there might be a little TOO much enthusiasm.
 He planned to stay up for Isha (past his bedtime) and get up for Fajr (considerably before his normal rising time) along with me.
 And if I knew him, he wouldn’t be going back to sleep after Fajr, and would be extremely cranky on such a restricted sleep schedule, which would become even more restricted as the summer came.
-The prophet Mohammed (pbuh) had more than one thing in mind, I think, when advising of the general guidelines around teaching children.
+The prophet Mohammed (pbuh) had more than one thing in mind, I think, when advising of the general guidelines around teaching children at 7.
 My son has always been a pretty good sleeper, and those nights when it is altered are not generally fun for anyone.
 I was also reminded of his extreme enthusiasm at the outset of the Ramadan 2 years ago when he had insisted that he was not only going to get up for suhoor (the pre-dawn, pre-fasting meal), but he was going to fast too!
 Needless to say, the plan to fast did not last, there is a reason small children are not required to do so :).
 I did end up allowing him to get up for suhoor on days when he would be able to sleep in afterwards.

 Never say never…

 However, I did not want him to start learning salat and then get burned out on it being too difficult by attempting too much at once at such a young age.
-It was all very well to abandon fasting after such a first attempt, as I reassured him that it was not necessary for him to fast all day yet, but learning the salat was a more involved process, and abandoning it due to difficulty would not help in later years when it became required.
+It was all very well to abandon fasting after such a first attempt, as I reassured him that it was not necessary for him to fast all day yet, but learning the salat was a more involved process, and abandoning it due to difficulty would not help in later years.
 I feared he would remember the difficulty and view it as being too hard and the enthusiasm would disappear…. so I did not want him to start, and then give it up.
 And another thing surfaced.
 I remembered, uncomfortably, my objection to this same argument presented by the other sister about her daughter wanting to wear hijab.
 Suddenly, I began to understand what she meant.
 I who had promised myself only the day before that I would never discourage my child from pursuing an act of worship, began to question my reasoning.
 At the same time, though I felt renewed compassion for this sister’s struggles, I still did not feel comfortable with the idea of telling someone not to do something obligatory.
 I settled on the fact that for my son, the 5 salat was not obligatory, in fact none of it was obligatory yet.
 So I would start him out with fewer salat, and when the time came that it was obligatory, it would seem easy.
 Perhaps, I reflected, I would be able to handle an imaginary daughter’s hijab the same way… let her try it if she wished before it was obligatory, to become comfortable, and show her how to wear it.
 I had imagined that reaching the age of 7 and being allowed to learn salat would be something of a privilege… perhaps like reaching the age of hijab and being “allowed” to wear it, as I had heard some people describe the transition.
 But I realized, as I had many times before with my son, that people are different: for some, being able to try something, master it, and feel comfortable in it is worth much more.

 I love to do what I’m good at!